bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 As you can see the example response shows the list of provisioning profiles of a specific app along with their defined attributes.
 You can also see that the max number of file limit is 50.

-## Deleting provisioning profiles/build certificates
+## Deleting an iOS code signing file

 You can delete your uploaded iOS code signing file with the [relevant Bitrise API ](https://api-docs.bitrise.io/)using the `DELETE` method.